SECURITY SPOTLIGHT - A Tale of Two Executives : The CEO & The CISO

 And my response is usually, well, it starts with you acting like you deserve to be there.

-If you're in a business organization and you can't at least communicate and understand the sort of various business terms, then it's harder to have those conversations.
+It's like, if you're, you know, if you're in, if you're in France and you don't speak French, you know, it's, it's going to be harder to have, have conversations if you're in a, in a business organization and you, and you can't at least communicate and understand the sort of various business terms, then it's, then it's harder to to have, have those, those conversations.

-I think there are fewer and fewer of those that exist just because technology is becoming a bigger piece of every company and the sensitivity and sensitivities around data are only going up.
+I think there are fewer and fewer of those that exist just because you know, technology is, is becoming a bigger piece of, of every company and the sensitivity and sensitivities around data are, are only going up.

-So, you know, I think that that's transitioning and I think that the great security leaders are going to be the ones who, again, arm themselves with the business knowledge to be able to speak French to the other French people.
+And I think that the, the great security leaders are going to be the ones who, again, arm themselves with the business knowledge to be able to, you know, speak French to, to the other, the other French people.

-So, but again, I think that's different than it would have been even just five years ago.
+So, but, but that's, but again, I think that that's very, that's different than, than it, than it would have been even just five years ago.

-And when you think about security, is it is it just about managing risk or is it does it play a part in unlocking opportunity?
+And when you think about security, is it, is it just about managing risk or is, is it, does it play a part in unlocking opportunity?

-That's like when I step back and think about like what happens inside a company, to me, people are wearing one or two hats.
+That's like, when I step back and think about like what happens inside a company, to me, people are wearing one of two hats.

 They're either driving opportunity or they're managing some downside risk.

+Yep.
 Yeah.
-I mean, you're either a you're either a profit center or a cost center, right?
+I mean, you're, you're either a, you're either a profit center or a cost center, right.

 And I think that the products that we build that are the best are the ones where Cloudflare is the first customer of those products.

-And so, you know, I you know, it's something that we've talked about a lot, but dogfooding our own products, you know, Cloudflare being the first best customer of everything that we build is is important.
+And so, you know, I, I, you know, it's something that we've talked about a lot, but dogfooding our own products, you know, Cloudflare being the first best customer of everything that we build is, is important.

-But, you know, there are certainly other you know, if you're making aluminum cans, you know, it would be harder to have the security organization say, you know, here's here's how we can build a better aluminum can.
+But, you know, there, there are certainly other, you know, if you're making aluminum cans you know, it would be harder to have the security organization say, you know, here's, here's how we can, you know, build a better aluminum can.

-So again, I think it depends to some extent on on the organization and and what it is that you deliver.
+So, so again, I think it depends to some extent on, on the organization and, and what it is that you deliver.

 But I do think there is an increased awareness of the privacy and security risks from consumers.